microsoft/ImagineCup/2-Building-a-Team/1/README.md

 The rise in social media platforms created a need for aggregators and schedulers.
 The Coronavirus Pandemic triggered several waves such as the need for contact tracing, public-readable data charts, new mask technology, telemedicine, and remote working environments.

+Now that you understand what waves are and how to identify them, you can move forward with recruiting your team.

 ## Topic 3: Recruiting Your Team